ankidroid/Anki-Android/AnkiDroid-custom-fonts.md

-# <font color='red'>Support for font in AnkiDroid 2.x is based on the support in Anki 2.x, as described here:</font>
+# Important Note
-http://ankisrs.net/docs/manual.html#installing-fonts
+**Support for font in AnkiDroid 2.x is based on the support in Anki 2.x, as described here:** http://ankisrs.net/docs/manual.html#installing-fonts

 The following is keep only for **historic** purposes (but it _should_ still work).